grxver7/Big-Data-Exam/README.md

 This guide provides detailed steps for setting up a Big Data pipeline environment using Docker.
 The pipeline involves several components: Apache Hadoop, Apache Airflow, PostgreSQL, and a Node.js-based Webserver, all orchestrated within Docker containers.
 This setup is designed to handle a Magic: The Gathering (MTG) data pipeline.
 2. The following shows how to set up the data pipeling for MTG-Data:

-# Update package list
-sudo apt-get update

 # Install Docker
+1. sudo apt-get update
-sudo apt-get install docker.io
+2. sudo apt-get install docker.io

-# Add your user to the Docker group (so you don't need sudo for Docker commands)
-sudo usermod -aG docker $USER
+3. sudo usermod -aG docker $USER # exit and login again

-# Log out and log back in for the group changes to take effect
-3.2 Create Docker Network
-Create a dedicated Docker network to ensure that all containers can communicate with each other:
+# Create a docker network

-bash
-Copy code
 docker network create --driver bridge bigdatanet

-3.3 Pull Docker Images
+# Pull Docker Images
 Download the necessary Docker images for Hadoop, Airflow, PostgreSQL, and the Webserver (Node.js):

 bash